 A versatile Paraguayan winger whose career took him across continents, from South American leagues to the World Cup stage and clubs in Europe.

-Marcelo Estigarribia's professional journey is a map of global football.
-The left-sided player, known for his pace and crossing ability, began his career in Paraguay before moving to Argentina's Newell's Old Boys.
-His performances there earned him a move to Europe, though his time with French club Le Mans was disrupted by injury.
-A loan to Italian giants Juventus in 2011 provided a career highlight, where he added depth to a squad that would go unbeaten in Serie A, though he saw limited playing time.
-He became a reliable figure for the Paraguayan national team, earning over 30 caps and representing his country in the 2010 FIFA World Cup and multiple Copa América tournaments.
-His club career later saw him return to South America with stints in Brazil and Mexico, before circling back to his homeland.
-Estigarribia's path exemplifies the life of a solid international professional, adapting his game to different styles and leagues over a long career.
+Marcelo Estigarribia played for Juventus in 2011, adding depth to a squad that went unbeaten in Serie A. The left-sided Paraguayan, born in 1987, began his career in Paraguay before moving to Argentina's Newell's Old Boys.
+A transfer to French club Le Mans was disrupted by injury.
+He earned over 30 caps for Paraguay, representing his country at the 2010 FIFA World Cup and multiple Copa América tournaments.
+His club career later included stints in Brazil and Mexico before returning to his homeland.
+Estigarribia's path exemplifies a solid international professional adapting his pace and crossing ability to different styles and leagues over a long career.

 1981–1996